KxSystems/docs/docs/learn/brief-introduction.md

-Kdb+ is a powerful database that can be used for streaming, real-time and historical data.
+kdb+ is a powerful database that can be used for streaming, real-time and historical data.
 Q is the SQL-like, general-purpose programming language built on top of kdb+.
 It offers high-performance, in-database analytic capabilities.

 :fontawesome-regular-hand-point-right: [Get started](install.md) to download and install kdb+.